 While it’s tempting to say that people of faith and conservatives have remained immune, that would be flattery.
 Millions of them have absorbed and made peace with the moral idiocy to one degree or another.
 They have fallen into a ‘double life’.
 Their beliefs have withered to signaling displays for church and family, while they go along with or even support progressive values in the rest of their lives.
 Conservatives have found themselves ‘de-moralized’ in every sense of the word.
 Forced by culture and the government to pay lip service to a progressive fantasy they find weird or downright insane, many have grown ‘discouraged’; and many more have found themselves ‘turned away from what’s true and morally right’, swearing public fealty to factitious pseudo-principles in order to go along and get along.

 Is America’s amoral predicament a sign that Vermeule is right?
-Must the state effectively become the church and dictate attitudes to an amoral populace?
+Must the federal state subsume the church and dictate attitudes to an amoral populace?

 POWER AND MORAL CONSENSUS